Step 4 - Vegetable Seeds

 to help you stay organized using my easy to follow book.

 The home gardener can plant seeds in two ways - indoors in flats or trays and directly in the garden.
-Here are the best tips for what vegetables to plant.

 Starting vegetable seeds outdoors: